connellsharp/ConnellsBlog/_posts/2023-08-01-the-only-agile-meetings-you-need.md

 - "Let's bring that one up in refinement"?
 You're already in it.
 - Want to reduce meeting time overall?
 Try 45 minutes per day instead.

 Nothing works for every type of team, including Scrum.
 I've worked in many teams that started with a Scrum template and gradually evolved into different things through inspecting and adapting the process.
-What I've described here is the simplist and most flexible starting point.
+What I've described here is the simplest and most flexible starting point.
 Why start with six ceremonies when we can start with just two?
 And if the team later concludes we need a separate meeting for a special purpose, then we can always add that in.